vime-js/vime/docs/docs/components/ui/captions/readme.md

 slug: api
 ---

+import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'

 Renders and displays VTT cues by hooking into the `textTracks` player property.
 This is a simple implementation that can only handle rendering one text track, and one cue for the given track at a time (even if many are active).
 The active track can be changed by setting the mode of any track